Galygious/n8n-nodes-twitch-comprehensive/README.md

 - 🎯 **One specific purpose** to meet without having to carry a bunch of unnecessary other utilities
 - 📖 **Well documented ReadMe** showing how to install and use
 - ⚖️ **License favoring Open Source** and collaboration

+# 🧪 Testing status and contributions

+This project covers a wide range of Twitch endpoints.
+Not all newly implemented operations have been fully tested across every permutation.
+You may encounter issues or edge cases.

+- If you find a bug or need help, please open a GitHub issue with details and reproduction steps.
+- Contributions are welcome!
+PRs that add missing tests, fix bugs, or improve documentation/auth scope coverage are appreciated.